 Adult Services - The service is now projecting an overspend at year end of around £1.5m.
 This is after Social Care Workforce and Sustainability Pressures Grant funding has been received from WG for a second year and this year £1.1m of this grant has been allocated to Adults Services.
 Of the overspend, £1m is due to the pressures on the Community Care Packages budget which is extremely volatile and therefore difficult to predict.
 Work is ongoing to review this position, particularly in light of the current circumstances.
 As part of the Council's commitment to acknowledge and support the work Council staff are undertaking in the care sector during the COVID-19 pandemic, a temporary pay increase of 10% has been provided.
 There has also been a similar payment totalling around £500k to staff working for external domiciliary providers and residential and nursing home providers.
 WG is not prepared to fund this additional payment to Council or external provider's staff via the Hardship grant as it is a local decision and therefore the costs have to be financed by the Council.
 Other support provided to external care providers such as the provision of PPE and additional staffing hours due to sickness/shielding etc will be funded by WG.
-Payments made to care home providers for void beds and for void beds in the Council's own care homes for the 3 months ending 30th June 2020 has been claimed from WG and will continue to be claimed in quarter 2.
+Payments made to care home providers for void beds and for void beds in the Council's own care homes for the 6 months ending 30th September 2020 has been claimed from WG and will continue to be claimed in future quarters.
 The service has needed to purchase large quantities of PPE over the past months and funding for these costs has been received from the WG Hardship grant.
-It is still early in the financial year and these figures could fluctuate however any overspend at year end will be funded from the Social Services Legislative Changes reserve.
+Figures could fluctuate during the remainder of the year however any overspend at year end will be funded from the Social Services Legislative Changes reserve.

-2.17 Youth Offending Service - It is early in the financial year and currently it is anticipated that this service will breakeven at year end.
+2.15 Youth Offending Service - It is currently anticipated that this service will breakeven at year end.